StunlockStudios/battlerite-docs/source/makingrequests/makingrequests.rst

 Regions
 ---------------------------

-The Vainglory Game Data Service currently supports the following regions:
+The Battlerite Game Data Service currently supports the following regions:

 *General Region Shards:* To find data regarding live servers, where all data is found, please use the following shards.